 5.30pm.
-Simple supper in the parish hall, followed by footwashing and Holy Eucharist in the church.
+Simple supper in the parish hall, followed by footwashing and Holy Eucharist in the church at 6.30pm.

 Noon.
 Solemn Service.

 7.00am.
-Candlelight Holy Eucharist followed by breakfast in the parish hall.
+Vigil of Light Holy Eucharist followed by breakfast in the parish hall.

 9.15am.
 Island-style Easter Service outside at the labyrinth (bring your own chair).
 Easter egg hunt and fellowship reception follow the service in the parsh hall.

 10.30am.
-Festival Holy Eucharist with choir and orchestra.
+Festival Holy Eucharist with choir and orchestra in the church.

 The Rector’s welcome.